FHL 430/BIOL 430, FHL 440/BIOL 445, AND FHL 470 | Spring 2020

 - Marine Botany (FHL 440/Biol 445, 5 credits)

-- Research in Marine Biology: Metamorphosis in the Ocean and Across Kingdoms (FHL 470, 6-credit Research Experience)
+- Research in Marine Biology: Form and Function in Fishes (FHL 470, 6-credit Research Experience)

 - (optional) Marine Sciences Seminar (FHL 490, 1 credit)

-The Zoology and Botany courses survey marine invertebrates, algae and marine vascular plants represented in the San Juan Archipelago; natural history, ecology, and taxonomy.
-Frequent local intertidal field trips to a variety of habitats allow students to study organisms in their natural environments, and dredging collection trips on the RV Centennial permit exploration of subtidal systems.
+The Zoology and Botany courses survey marine invertebrates, algae and marine vascular plants represented in the San Juan Archipelago emphasizing and integrating these group’s natural history, ecology, and taxonomy.
+Frequent local intertidal field trips to a variety of habitats allow students to study organisms in their natural environments, and dredging collection trips permit exploration of subtidal systems.
 Lectures are followed by detailed laboratory study of live organisms often collected by the student.
 All students also perform organized outreach activities with local schools.

-A 4-day camping field trip to the exposed rocky coast of Vancouver Island enables study of the organis
+A 4-day camping field trip to the exposed rocky coast of Vancouver Island enables study of the organisms on wave-swept shores.
+Note: all students will need a passport or equivalent paperwork to allow travel into and back from Canada.

-FHL 470: RESEARCH IN MARINE BIOLOGY: METAMORPHOSIS IN THE OCEAN AND ACROSS KINGDOMS 2019
+FHL 470: RESEARCH IN MARINE BIOLOGY: “FORM AND FUNCTION IN FISHES”

 Research in Marine Biology will enable students to engage in a practical research experience in close collaboration with supervisors.